 (Pak Choi, Bok Choy) 105 mg (11% DV) No doubt Asian mothers struggle as much as westerners to get their kids to eat these vegetables (a subspecies of the turnip) that are distant cousins (within the same genus) as cabbage, broccoli, and cauliflower.
 But they too know how many important nutrients they provide, especially the calcium.

 7. Dark Leafy Greens

-120 mg (12% DV) is the average of kale, dandelion Greens, turnip greens, arugula, and collards and watercress.
-A not too shabby calcium rating, and especially appealing when you consider all the other things dark leafy greens literally bring to the table: chlorophyll, which alkalinizes the blood, fibre, phytonutrients and more.
+120 mg (12% DV) is the average of kale, dandelion greens, turnip greens, arugula, and collards and watercress.
+A not too shabby calcium rating, and especially appealing when you consider all the other things dark leafy greens literally bring to the table: chlorophyll, which alkalinizes the blood, fiber, phytonutrients and more.